Chau Chak Wing Museum: Nicholson Collection

 The Nicholson Collection contains nearly 30,000 artefacts representing ancient cultures from the Mediterranean, North Africa, the Middle East and Europe.
 Spanning from the Palaeolithic to the late medieval period, these artefacts hold intimate stories of people's everyday lives, ancient environments, and cultural activity for over more than 10,000 years.

 The collection was founded in 1860 by Sir Charles Nicholson with a donation of Etruscan, Greek, Roman and Egyptian antiquities acquired to establish a museum, "calculated materially to promote the object[ives] for which the [University of Sydney] was founded."
 By 1870, the University of Sydney's Museum of Antiquities included over 3,000 artefacts and had been nicknamed the Nicholsonian Museum.

 Over the past 160 years, the Nicholson Collection has expanded through ambitious acquisition programs, generous donation and private bequests.
 International excavations in Egypt, Cyprus and the Middle East, partly sponsored by the University of Sydney have also contributed significant objects to the collection.

 University Art Collection

 The collection contains more than 8000 works including paintings, sculptures, photography and ceramics.
 Among the first donors was one of its founders, Sir Charles Nicholson, who gave some 30 European paintings, tapestries and sculptures in 1865.
 The strength of the collection lies in Australian painting – including Indigenous art – as well as significant holdings in European and Asian art.

 Human remains

 CCWM holds 950 identified human remains across its collections.
-This includes the remains of Aboriginal and Torres Strait Islanders, as well as remains from what is now the Czech Republic, Cyprus, Egypt, France, Palestine, Papua New Guinea, Fiji, Vanuatu, the Solomon Islands, Timor, and Peru.
+This includes the remains of Aboriginal and Torres Strait Islanders, as well as remains from what is now the Czech Republic, Cyprus, Egypt, France, Israel, Palestine, Papua New Guinea, Fiji, Vanuatu, the Solomon Islands, Timor, and Peru.